Every City in the USA

 2019 909,585 July 1, 2019

-What's the median income in Fort Worth?
+What is the median household income in Fort Worth?

 Median household income is 2% above the U.S. median ($79,507 vs $77,719); 13.1% live in poverty — 0.6 points above the 12.5% U.S. rate.